5100 Buckeystown Pike #250 Frederick MD 21704

 Types of Criminal Tax Matters

-Ledingham Law‘s legal team provides representation to clients in Maryland who are under investigation for a wide range of common tax crimes.
-These may be:
+Ledingham Law‘s dedicated legal team provides robust representation to Maryland clients under investigation for various common tax crimes, including:

 Federal Tax Evasion

-Tax evasion involves intentionally underreporting income or hiding assets to avoid paying taxes owed.
-A conviction can get you a fine of up to $100,000 and five years in prison.
+Tax evasion involves deliberately underreporting income or concealing assets to avoid paying taxes you owe.
+With a conviction potentially bringing fines up to $100,000 and five years behind bars, having a knowledgeable criminal tax attorney by your side becomes crucial.

 Federal Tax Fraud

-Federal tax fraud involves knowingly providing false information on tax returns, such as inflated deductions or fabricated expenses.
-The consequences also include potential fines and jail time.
+This offense involves knowingly providing false information on tax returns, such as exaggerated deductions or invented expenses.
+As with tax evasion, the consequences can include substantial fines and imprisonment—making the expertise of a criminal tax lawyer invaluable.

 White Collar Crimes

-White-collar crimes include embezzlement, insider trading, securities fraud, and money laundering.
-To avoid conviction, you need specialized legal experience.
-Criminal tax prosecution can lead to additional penalties, such as asset seizures, property forfeitures, and loss of professional licenses.
-These consequences can have long-lasting effects on an individual's financial stability, reputation, and overall quality of life.
+These sophisticated financial crimes encompass embezzlement, insider trading, securities fraud, and money laundering.
+Avoiding conviction requires the specialized legal experience that only a dedicated criminal tax attorney can provide.
+Criminal tax prosecution can trigger additional penalties beyond jail time, including asset seizures, property forfeitures, and loss of professional licenses.
+These far-reaching consequences can devastate your financial stability, reputation, and quality of life for years to come.

 What is the Difference Between Civil Tax Matters and Criminal Tax Matters?

-You can be charged with civil tax fraud when you underreport income, fail to file your tax returns, or overstate deductions.
-Criminal tax fraud charges apply when you willfully and intentionally evade tax by committing illegal acts like falsifying documents or deliberately hiding income.
+You might face civil tax fraud charges when you underreport income, fail to file returns, or overstate deductions.
+Criminal tax fraud charges, however, come into play when you willfully and intentionally evade taxes through illegal acts like document falsification or deliberate income concealment.

-Generally, civil tax fraud involves recklessness and negligence, while criminal tax fraud involves intentional tax evasion.
-Upon conviction, civil tax fraud results in penalties against the taxpayer, such as a tax levy and payment of unpaid taxes.
+In essence, civil tax fraud typically involves recklessness and negligence, while criminal tax fraud centers on intentional tax evasion.
+A civil tax fraud conviction results in penalties like tax levies and payment of unpaid taxes.

-After auditing a tax return, the IRS decides whether to impose civil penalties or prosecute for tax fraud or evasion.
-If you’re charged and convicted of tax evasion, you can face jail time.
+After auditing your tax return, the IRS determines whether to impose civil penalties or pursue prosecution for tax fraud or evasion.
+A conviction can mean spending time behind bars.

-Generally, most tax crimes carry a maximum five-year prison term and a fine of $250,000.
-In some instances, a penalty of 75% of the tax due can be imposed.
-The IRS can impose civil penalties, criminal penalties, or both.
+Most tax crimes carry maximum penalties of five years imprisonment and $250,000 in fines.
+In certain cases, additional penalties of 75% of the tax due might apply.
+The IRS holds the authority to impose civil penalties, criminal penalties, or both.

-Ledingham Law can negotiate with the IRS, present the evidence in your favor, discuss voluntary disclosures for unrelated years, as well as defend you if you are criminally prosecuted.
+Ledingham Law’s criminal tax attorneys can skillfully negotiate with the IRS, present evidence in your favor, discuss voluntary disclosures for unrelated years, and provide robust defense if criminal prosecution occurs.

 CLIENT TESTIMONIALS